directus-labs/guest-authoring/getting-started-with-directus-and-laravel/index.md

 Route::get('/page/{slug}', [PageController::class, 'show']);
 Route::get('/', [HomeController::class, 'index']);
 ```

-Now navigate to `http://127.0.0.1:8000/page/about` to view the About page.
+Navigate to `http://127.0.0.1:8000/page/about` to view the About page.

 ![dynamic about page](<Screenshot 2024-07-03 at 06.12.59.png>)

 ### Creating Blog Posts With Directus

-Directus CMS allows you to create and manage blog entries.
 Create a new collection called `authors` and include a single `name` text input field.
-Add some author's data to the collection.
+Create one or more authors.

 Create another collection called `posts` and add the following fields:

 - title (Type: String)
 - slug (Type: String)
 - content (Type: WYSIWYG)